SNABUR/Spike_Contracts/README.md

 Supra Spike is a dynamic ecosystem built around **three core platforms**:

-- **💬 Chat:** A community hub offering real-time crypto data from external APIs, designed to help newcomers easily navigate the crypto world.
+- **💬 Chat:** A chat offering real-time crypto data from external APIs, designed to help newcomers easily navigate the crypto world.
-- **🔄 AMM (SupraSwap):** Our decentralized exchange for launched tokens, utilizing fungible assets for smooth trading experiences.
+- **🔄 AMM (SupraSwap):** Our decentralized exchange for launched tokens in supra spike, utilizing fungible assets for smooth trading experiences.
 - **🚀 Token Launcher:** Inspired by Pump.fun, this tool allows users to effortlessly launch both memes and serious projects (DAOs).

 > **Our Mission:** To democratize token launching on Supra Oracles, creating a space where anyone can create, launch, and grow—whether it's a playful meme or a project with lasting impact.
 We focus on making crypto accessible to all, especially those new to the space.